 Who are the newest robo-adviser entrants to the UK market?
 We have identified four recent start-ups that investors should watch out for in the coming years.

 Wealthify – Launched in April 2016, the firm has 2,000 customers.
 It invests in a range of assets and ETFs.
 It recently reached £1m in AUM and is backed by finance from the Welsh government.

-Scalable Capital – The firm recently reached £100m in AUM by operating in the UK and Germany and has over 2,500 customers.
+Scalable Capital – The firm recently reached over £300m in AUM and has more than 10,000 clients.
 The firm’s model is slightly different from those of other robo-advisers in that it does not divide portfolios into low, medium and high risk.
 Instead, it asks clients to identify the percentage that they would be willing to risk in the most adverse financial conditions.
 It then uses automated algorithms to manage the risk of portfolios on a daily basis so none would dip over the projected risk percentage.